TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 - **Expectation:** Team communication should be:
   - Professional, respectful, and considerate.
-  - Conducted through agreed-upon channels of: Microsoft Teams or Group Text SMS messages.
+  - Conducted through Discord or group text messages.
   - Responsive, with replies to inquiries within 48 hours on weekdays.

 ### **4. Meetings**

 - **Expectation:** Regarding team meetings:
-  - **Frequency:** The team will meet at least 2 times, not including the Faculty Advisor Meeting.
+  - **Frequency:** The team will meet twice a week, excluding meetings with its advisor.
-  - 1 meeting can be cancelled, a vote of 4 out of 5 is the voting majority to cancel.
-  - Meeting Days: Monday and Wednesday @ 3 PM.
+  - **Meeting Days:** Monday and Wednesday @ 3 PM.
-  - **Attendance:** Members are expected to attend all meetings; absences should be communicated in advance.
+  - **Attendance:** Members are expected to attend all meetings; absences and tardiness should be communicated in advance.
   - **Preparation:** Members should come prepared, having completed any agreed-upon tasks or research.
+  - **Cancellation:** If agreed upon by at least four members of the team, one non-advisor meeting per week may be cancelled.

 ### **5. Conduct**